orliesaurus/developer-evangelism/organising-events.md

 How to deal with people who did not acquire a ticket and still show up?
 First of all do not panic.
 Did the person really just forgot to press the last confirmation button?
 Or is it a friend of an attendee that decided at the last minute to come?
 It's up to you, but usually have a strict policy on this front.

+Another extremely good practice is to announce the day which your tickets will go out on sale in advance.
+Then schedule releasing tickets in batches
+- Regular tickets (batch #1)
+- Regular tickets (batch #2)
+..etc
+Optionally you have have "early birds ticket" and "last minute ticket"

-##Speakers
+##Speakers and Attendees
-Finding speakers and convincing speakers to come talk to one of your events is a really tough job.
-There are no shortcuts unless you're super well connected (as you should be) in your scene.
-There are however only this many friends you can invite while the friends of friends network is limitless.
+Finding speakers and convincing speakers to come join you to present is a really tough job.
+There are no shortcuts, you need to be well connected with other developers and speakers from your area.
+Don't forget to ask your closest friends to ask their own friends network.
+The scale is limitless.
-A good practice is to have new and old faces, oldschool and beginners, speakers at the same time.
+Another good practice to follow during conferences, meetups and other events is to mix up speakers: new and old faces, oldschool and beginners.
 It's important to give everyone (who deserves it) a chance.
+Don't forget that we're all equal and you should balance the amount of men and women attending and presenting at the event.
+You don't want to have a minority feel uncomfortable either.

 ##Food breaks